 Marie Leonore Fatima O. Vital currently serves as the President of Ovialand, Inc. As the President, she is a pro-active and hands-on leader with a focus on improving the Company's products and services, and customer experience.
-Formerly, she served as a Business Unit Head of the corporation.
-Before joining Ovialand, Inc., she worked as a Human Resources Manager at 1802 SJ Holdings Inc., and as a Sales & Marketing Supervisor at MCDC.
+Formerly, she served as a Business Unit Head of the corporation from 2014 until 2020.
+Before joining Ovialand, Inc., she worked as a Human Resources Manager at 1802 SJ Holdings Inc., and as Business Unit Head of MCDC.
 With her 15 years of in-depth experience in the business of affordable and low-cost housing, she is committed to making Ovialand the number one real estate choice in the region.